 Hydrostatic Pressure Test Safety Tips

-It had better if you make the following safety tips in a form of hydrostatic test safety checklist.
+It had better if you make the following safety tips in a form of a hydrostatic test safety checklist.

 So, anyone can use it as a guideline easily.